 Completing a political science major also requires 20 hours of thematically-related coursework outside political science that support study in the major.
 At least 12 of these hours must be at the 200-level or higher.

 There are three ways to complete your supporting coursework.

 Option 1: Students may complete the requirements for a second major or a minor.
-If the chosen a minor does not require at least 20 hours, students must take additional courses in that department or program to reach 20 hours in order to use it for supporting coursework.
+If the chosen minor does not require at least 20 hours, students must take additional courses in that department or program to reach 20 hours in order to use it for supporting coursework.

-Option 2: Students may complete 20 credit hours of courses from any one or two academic departments outside political science.
+Option 2: Students may complete 20 credit hours of courses from any one or two academic departments outside of political science.

 Option 3: It is possible to complete 20 hours from three or more departments according to a “topical plan of study.”
 Students must write a short memo to their political science advisor that outlines the program they wish to use, lists the courses they would like to take, and explains why these courses fit together.
 Once the plan is approved, a student may plan to use these courses for supporting coursework.